RealRug/myOS/README.md

 # myOS
-This is a experimental realtime OS for embedded system
+This is an experimental lightweight RTOS for embedded systems.